pilancilab/IHS-BIN/Readme.md

 This is the repository of codes in the paper __Sketching the Krylov Subspace: Faster Computation of the Entire Ridge Regularization Path__.

+## Requirements
+We require the installation of [RidgeSketch](https://github.com/facebookresearch/RidgeSketch) for numerical comparison.
+Please follow the instructions in [RidgeSketch](https://github.com/facebookresearch/RidgeSketch) to install it.

 ## Dataset